Stencil and Sew with Linda Lee and Nancy Shriber

 Join us in beautiful Eureka Springs, Arkansas for a personalized sewing experience.
-In this workshop, you'll dive into a set of skills that center around the art of modern garment sewing with an artistic edge.
+In this workshop, you'll dive into a set of skills centering around the art of modern garment sewing with an artistic edge.
 Work intimately with two nationally-known instructors, Linda Lee of The Sewing Workshop and Nancy Shriber, founder of Contemporary Sashiko.

 We will be sewing in the gorgeous, light-filled conservatory at the historic Crescent Hotel & Spa.
 The Crescent has been hosting travelers in Eureka Springs since 1886 and is a perfect location for our sewing week.
-Whether you choose to stay onsite in a hotel room or in one of their luxurious and convenient cottages, you will you close to the sewing action.
-Both breakfast* and lunch, which is included in your workshop fee, will take place at the Crescent. *Breakfast is included for guests of the Crescent Hotel only.
+Whether you choose to stay onsite in a hotel room or in one of their luxurious and convenient cottages, you will be close to the sewing action.

 The Crescent Hotel is also home to the wonderful New Moon Spa.
 During your stay, the spa offers a 20% discount on any service.
 For a full list of services, visit newmoonspa.com.

-We start the day with a trunk show of Nancy’s hand painted and stitched garments and ensembles of Sewing Workshop garments and patterns where Linda demonstrates variations and coordinates for various patterns.
+We start the week with a trunk show of Nancy’s hand painted and stitched garments and ensembles of Sewing Workshop garments and patterns with Linda demonstrating variations and coordinates for lots of patterns.
 You can also participate in Show & Tell if you are wearing a Sewing Workshop garment that you want to share.